'Greater risk' from meals on wheels cuts

 "It's a changing environment I think it's fair to say."

-The WLGA said councils do "recognise the value" of maintaining social care services, such as meals on wheels, to community.
+The WLGA said councils do "recognise the value" of maintaining social care services, such as meals on wheels, to communities.

 "However, in light of extraordinary cuts that have been imposed on local authorities, all councils have had to take extremely tough decisions within extraordinarily tight budget constraints," said a WLGA spokesman,